rishavbhowmik/xdb/logchain/README.md

 # Logchain

-An abstraction of build on Storage Engine (`storage` module) to store appendable data in a chain of blocks.
+An abstraction build for Storage Engine (`storage` module) to store data as a chain of blocks.

 ## Idea